argosatcore/Deb_Dots/README.md

  \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

-<h4> 1.
-The layout for this README.md was heavely influenced by those of [Spencer Tipping](https://github.com/spencertipping/dotfiles) and [Dylan Araps](https://github.com/dylanaraps/pure-sh-bible).</h4>
+<p> .
+The layout for this README.md was heavely influenced by those of [Spencer Tipping](https://github.com/spencertipping/dotfiles) and [Dylan Araps](https://github.com/dylanaraps/pure-sh-bible).</p>

 ## Table of Contents